TSGut/SparseVolterraExamples.jl/README.md

 - Complimentary role to the paper, providing code samples to those curious about the actual implementation.
 - Reproduce the figures found in the paper by providing a documented (via comments) step-by-step walkthrough of each of the numerical experiments in the paper.

-While the package is not meant for nor setup for user-friendly general use, the interested reader should nevertheless find the code to be mostly straightforward to generalize.
+While the package is not meant for nor setup for user-friendly general use, the interested reader should nevertheless find the code to be straightforward to generalize.

 # Installation